NYU Community Fund

 Through generous donations from NYU employees, the Community Fund awards grants from $500 to $2,500 to local nonprofit organizations dedicated to improving the health and well-being of the neighborhoods surrounding NYU.

 Since the Fund’s inception in 1982, over $3 million has been raised and distributed through over 1600 grants to hundreds of organizations.
-In the 2018-2019 fundraising year, over $100,000 was raised and nearly 100 grants were distributed to local organizations.
+In the 2019-2020 fundraising year, $90,000 was raised and over 80 grants were distributed to local organizations.

 With the University covering all administrative costs, 100% of these donations go directly into the community.